ibm-cloud-docs/databases-for-mysql/howto-upgrade.md

 {: #mysql-upgrading-api}
 {: api}

-Similar to provisioning through the API, you need to complete [the necessary steps to use the resource controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance) before you can use it to upgrade from a backup.
+Complete the necessary steps to use the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} before using it to upgrade from a backup.
 Then, send the API a POST request.
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
-You also supply the version and backup ID.
+You also supply the `version` and `backup_ID`.
 The new deployment has the same memory and disk allocation as the source deployment at the time of the backup.
 ```sh
 curl -X POST \
   https://resource-controller.cloud.ibm.com/v2/resource_instances \